EDUCBA

 Trading

-Why With the belief that the company will do well in the future and come up with dividends and increased share price.
+Why With the belief that the company will do well and generate dividends and increased share price.
 A share will move in a certain direction to achieve the target.

 Analysis Tools Fundamental analysis Technical Analysis, Charts.